orenbenkiki/dynamake/README.rst

 A major use case for DynaMake is automating scientific computation pipelines.
 Such pipelines involve multiple actions, which are often also implemented in Python.
-Each such action also has its own configuration parameters, which we'd like to control using per-step configuration as described above.
+Each such action also has its own configuration parameters, which we'd like to control using action configuration as described above.

 A realistic system has multiple such functions that need to be invoked.
 It is a hassle to have to